Are construction employees entitled to notice of termination?

 - An employee who is engaged in off-site work, in whole or in part, but is commonly associated in work or collective bargaining with an employee described in clause (a)

 The businesses that are engaged in constructing, altering, decorating, repairing or demolishing buildings, structures, roads, sewers, water or gas mains, pipe lines, tunnels, bridges, canals or other works at the site.

 How are my Rights as a Construction Employee Affected by the Employment Standards Act?

 In light of the task-based and temporary nature of the construction industry, and in an effort to allow construction employers the ability to respond to constantly changing circumstances in the industry, a construction employee is not entitled to notice of termination, or pay in lieu thereof, nor severance pay under the Employment Standards Act.
 This exemption is referred to under subsection 64(3) of the Employment Standards Act and Ontario Regulation 288/01, section 9.

-Despite the exclusions in the Employment Standards Act and its regulations, the courts in Ontario have not outright dismissed the idea that construction employees may still be entitled to notice of termination under the common law.
+Despite the exclusions in the Employment Standards Act and its regulations, the courts in Ontario have not outright dismissed the idea that construction employees may still be entitled to severance pay under the common law.
 This can potentially result in significantly higher compensation when compared to the minimum obligations employers have to their employees under the Employment Standards Act.

 In the 1999 Ontario Court of Appeal case of Scapillati v Potvin Construction, the court held that a construction employee is not entitled to reasonable notice.
 However, the Court of Appeal referred to the transient and short-term nature of the construction industry and the Legislature’s decision to exclude construction employees from notice and severance pay under the Employment Standards Act as only some of the factors to consider when assessing reasonable notice and/or pay in lieu thereof.